 Sâd ص , Ḍâd ض

 Sâd is a closed box with a bowl and a tooth, though the latter doesn't necessarily follow the height and design of the other toothed letters in a script.
-In fact this appendix lost importance with time (in rounded scripts it is always present, but diminutive) and is sometimes altogether omitted.
-It is never, at any rate, as prominent as that of Ṭâ', our next letter. Ḍâd ض is differentiated by its dot.
+In fact this appendix lost importance with time (in rounded scripts it's always present, but diminutive) and is sometimes altogether omitted.
+It's never, at any rate, as prominent as that of Ṭâ', our next letter. Ḍâd ض is differentiated by its dot.

 Note the unusual ornamental form with two teeth, for the purpose of symmetry.

 Ṭâ' is a box with an Alif or long tooth attached, and the one letter other than Lâm to be as tall.
 It originally had no tail at all, and only ever acquired a short, token one, much like Mîm's.
 Its twin, Ẓâ' ظ, is recognized by the one dot, which is always before the long tooth, over the body.